Ohio’s Original Interscholastic Creative Writing Program for Middle Schools

 Almost every school throughout the nation has a football team, a basketball team, and a wrestling team.
 Why not a writing team?
 Why not a season of interscholastic writing events?
 Why not a regional competition for the best young writers in Ohio?
 Why not a State Finals to measure and reward the art of written expression?

-These were the questions that inspired the vision and led to the birth of Power of the Pen in 1986 by its present Executive Director, Lorraine B. Merrill.
+These were the questions that inspired the vision and led to the birth of Power of the Pen in 1986 by its founder, Lorraine B. Merrill.

 Lorraine's first interscholastic tournament was held at Nordonia Junior High School and attracted just a handful of schools.
 But more importantly, the initiative helped earn her recognition as a Christa McAuliffe Fellow by the U.S. and State Departments of Education (1988).
 As a consequence, she was granted a year's sabbatical to bring to life her vision of blending innovative teacher training with interscholastic writing competitions as a means of strengthening academic achievement among students at the middle school level.
 This was accomplished (1988-1989) with substantial funding support from the Gund, Knight, and Cleveland Foundations.